-39. An increase in the UNEP allocation from the regular budget of the United Nations for the biennium 2014-2015 is intended to fund activities that are currently funded only partially by the regular budget allocation, including:

-(a) Servicing the governing bodies: an adjustment under "Policymaking organs" reflects the significantly enhanced governance framework approved by the General Assembly (universal membership of the Governing Council and subsidiary bodies) at a time when fewer resources are available for this purpose from the regular budget of the United Nations through the United Nations Office at Nairobi;

-(b) Enhancing coordination within the United Nations system on environmental matters: adjustments under "Executive direction and management" and the environmental governance subprogramme take into account additional responsibilities associated with the leadership of an enhanced organization and advocacy for global environmental coordination.
+- 39. An increase in the UNEP allocation from the regular budget of the United Nations for the biennium 2014-2015 is intended to fund activities that are currently funded only partially by the regular budget allocation, including: - (a) Servicing the governing bodies: once the Environment Assembly decides on its own rules of procedure, the United Nations secretariat may include in the Secretary-General's next budget request an item under Policy-making Organs to reflect the significantly enhanced governance framework approved by the General Assembly (that is, the newly designated Environment Assembly, with universal membership and the Committee of Permanent Representatives as its subsidiary body, and consideration of an increase in the allocation from the United Nations regular budget to the United Nations Office at Nairobi) to enable the Environment Assembly to meet its requirements.
+In the meantime, budgetary requirements for the 2014 session of the Environment Assembly will need to be met through Environment Fund resources at the expense of programme activities.
+The secretariat will approach donors in a position to do so to contribute voluntarily to support the participation of developing countries in the sessions of the Environment Assembly and the Committee of Permanent Representatives; - (b) Enhancing coordination within the United Nations system on environmental matters: adjustments under "Executive direction and management" and the environmental governance subprogramme take into account additional responsibilities associated with the leadership of an enhanced organization and advocacy for global environmental coordination.
 Significant allocations are required to comply with General Assembly resolution 66/288, in which the Assembly endorsed the call for the strengthening of UNEP engagement in key United Nations coordination bodies and its empowerment to lead efforts to formulate United Nations system-wide strategies on the environment.
-The budget is intended to strengthen existing mechanisms, including the Environment Management Group, which is hosted by UNEP and chaired by its Executive Director, as well as empowering UNEP to assume a lead or coordinating responsibility for delivering enhanced efficiency and sustainability;
+The budget is intended to strengthen existing mechanisms, including the Environment Management Group, which is hosted by UNEP and chaired by its Executive Director, as well as to empower UNEP to assume a lead or coordinating responsibility for delivering enhanced efficiency and sustainability;